 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.

-None at this time.
+No future plans at this time

 8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.